 This implies that the local sphere of government should align its strategies and priorities to that of national and provincial government.
+A number of key documents and role players influence the setting of strategies and priorities within municipalities.
+These will be described in more detail below.

-The Medium Term Strategic Framework (MTSF) which outlines the priorities, strategic objectives and targets of government for 2014-2019, indicates National Government's Strategic intent to improve the quality of life of South Africans.
+The new Medium Term Strategic Framework (MTSF) which outlines the priorities, strategic objectives and targets of government for the period 2009 - 2014, indicates National Government's Strategic intent is to improve the quality of life of South African communities.
+An extraction of these priorities as provided in a document issued by the Office of the Presidency: Together Doing More and Better Medium Term Strategic Framework: A framework to guide government's programmes in the electoral mandate period (2009-2014)2, can be summarised as follows: